BEROCHLU/sakata/README.md

 - `close_y`: Closing value of USD/JPY, input_x1
 - `open_t`: Opening value of N225 ETF, teacher signal

 All of the data are based on EDT.
+If the Japanese or U.S. market is on a holiday, the date will be skipped.

 Why DJI ETF?
-- Due to occasional missing data in the Yahoo Finance API's time series, DJI is represented as an ETF based on the available data.
+> Due to occasional missing data in the Yahoo Finance API's time series, DJI is represented as an ETF based on the available data.
 Using ^DJI is also acceptable.

 Why the opening value of N225 ETF?
-- To avoid training on the initial values of the Nikkei 225 Index.
+> To avoid training on the initial values of the Nikkei 225 Index.

 ## Normalization
 [slicebatch.md](https://github.com/BEROCHLU/sakata/blob/main/docs/slicebatch.md)